irworkshop/fec2file/README.md

 These early notifications are intended to let the public know about the spending, but in exchange for their timeliness FEC tolerates less exact numbers.
 The "final" version of the transactions also appear in a monthly or quarterly periodic report, which also include special pre- and post- election periods.

 This library disregards the 24 and 48 hour reports in favor of the periodic reports, as those are seen as more reliable.
-This means, however, that you'd have to add data from the periodic reports to make this
+This means, however, that data extracted using this library will not be

 ### Amendments